bwesterb/mtc/README.md

-Merkle Tree Certificates is an **optimisation** to the WebPKI (including [Certificate Transparency](https://certificate.transparency.dev)) to reduce the number of keys and signatures required for the common case where
+Merkle Tree Certificates is an **optimisation** to the WebPKI (including [Certificate Transparency](https://certificate.transparency.dev)) motivated by the large sizes of typical post-quantum signatures and public keys, to reduce the number of keys and signatures required for the common case where